FOSAPREPITANT DIMEGLUMINE injection, powder, lyophilized, for solution

 2.2 Prevention of Nausea and Vomiting Associated with HEC and MEC in Pediatric Patients

-The recommended pediatric dose regimens of fosaprepitant for injection, to be administered with a 5-HT3 antagonist, with or without a corticosteroid, for the prevention of nausea and vomiting associated with administration of single or multi-day chemotherapy regimens of HEC or MEC, are shown in Tables 3 and 4.
-Single-day chemotherapy regimens include those regimens in which HEC or MEC is administered for a single day only.
+The recommended pediatric dosage regimens of fosaprepitant/aprepitant, to be administered with a 5-HT3 antagonist, with or without a corticosteroid, for the prevention of nausea and vomiting associated with administration of single or multi-day chemotherapy regimens of HEC or MEC, are shown in Tables 3 and 4.
+Single-day chemotherapy regimens include regimens in which HEC or MEC is administered for a single day only.
 Multi-day chemotherapy regimens include chemotherapy regimens in which HEC or MEC is administered for 2 or more days.

-For pediatric patients weighing at least 6 kg receiving single-day HEC or MEC, fosaprepitant for injection may be administered as:
+For pediatric patients weighing at least 6 kg receiving single-day HEC or MEC,fosaprepitant/aprepitant may be administered as:

 • a single dose regimen of fosaprepitant for injection infused through a central venous catheter on Day 1, as shown in Table 3; or

-• as a 3-day fosaprepitant for injection regimen consisting of fosaprepitant for injection as an intravenous infusion through a central venous catheter on Day 1 and aprepitant capsules or aprepitant for oral suspension on Days 2 and 3, as shown in Table 4.
+• as a 3-day fosaprepitant/aprepitant regimen consisting of fosaprepitant for injection as an intravenous infusion through a central venous catheter on Day 1 and aprepitant capsules or aprepitant for oral suspension on Days 2 and 3, as shown in Table 4.

 Administer fosaprepitant for injection on Day 1 over 30 minutes (12 years to 17 years) or 60 minutes (6 months to less than 12 years), completing the infusion approximately 30 minutes prior to chemotherapy.

-Table 3 Single Dose Regimen of Fosaprepitant for Injection for Pediatric Patients 6 Months * to 17 Years for the Prevention of Nausea and Vomiting Associated with Single-Day Regimens of HEC or MEC
+Table 3 Fosaprepitant for Injection Single-Dose Regimen for the Prevention of Nausea and Vomiting Associated with Single-Day Regimens of HEC or MEC in Pediatric Patients 6 Months * to 17 Years

 • * Dosing in pediatric patients less than 6 kg is not recommended